openteams-ai/araki/README.md

-# akari-one
+# araki

-A demo implementation of how akari might be able to work ¯\_(ツ)_/¯
+A demo implementation of how araki might be able to work ¯\_(ツ)_/¯

 ## Contributing

 To build and run the project use `pixi`.

 ### Build an executable
-To just build an executable to run akari-one run
+To just build an executable to run araki run
 ```
 $ pixi run build
 ```
-Then, a binary will be available in `./target/akari-one`
+Then, a binary will be available in `./target/araki`

 ### Run with pixi
 Or, use pixi to run `cargo run`